On this page:

 - High school graduation requirements are not admissions requirements

-2. Make your template: my LITTLE free mini-class
+2. Make your template: the LITTLE free mini-class

-3. Become an expert: my BIG Transcript Class
+3. Become an Expert: the BIG Transcript Course

 - PART 1: Transcripts & Record Keeping